-Goodwill and Other Definite and Indefinite-lived Intangible Assets

-The Company tests goodwill and indefinite-lived intangible assets for impairment annually at the beginning of the fourth quarter, or more frequently if impairment indicators arise.
-In 2020, the Company changed the date of the annual impairment test from December 31 to the beginning of the fourth quarter.
-There has not been a lapse of more than 12 months between assessment dates and the change was not made with the intent of accelerating or delaying an impairment charge.
+Goodwill and Other Definite and Indefinite-lived Intangible Assets of more than 12 months between assessment dates and the change was not made with the intent of accelerating or delaying an impairment charge.
 The Company has seven reporting units for the purposes of goodwill testing: Long-Term Care Pharmacy, Home Infusion, Specialty Solutions, Hospice Pharmacy, Behavioral Health, Home Health & Neuro Therapies and Workforce Solutions.